SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Summary

-In this work, we introduced \ours, a strategy that combines sparse fine-tuning with prompt-based learning to train NLE models in a few-shot setup. \ours shows consistently competitive performance while only updating the \emph{Self-attention Query plus Layer Normalization}, which account for ${\sim}6.8\%$ of the model parameters.
-The \emph{Decoder} and the \emph{Self-attention Layer} are also consistently among the three best performers.
-We also found that the sparse fine-tuning of \texttt{T5-large} consistently achieves better performance than fine-tuning \texttt{T5-base} and is slightly worse ($<5\%$) than \texttt{T5-3b}, no matter the \ours strategy.
-Remarkably, the top three best performers for \texttt{T5-base} are achieved by the same set of \ours configurations found for \texttt{T5-large}.

-We aim for \ours to inspire the community to investigate sparse fine-tuning at different components in a model.
-Future work may also build upon \ours by, \eg relying on soft prompts rather than hard prompts.
+We introduced \ours, a strategy that combines sparse fine-tuning with prompt-based learning to train NLE models in a few-shot setup. \ours shows consistently competitive performance while only updating a minimal subset of parameters (\ie the \emph{Self-attention Query + Layer Normalization}, having ${\sim}6.8\%$ of the model parameters).
+We found that the sparse fine-tuning of \texttt{T5-large} consistently achieves better performance than fine-tuning \texttt{T5-base} and is slightly worse ($<5\%$) than \texttt{T5-3b}, no matter the \ours strategy.
+Moreover, the top three best performers for \texttt{T5-base} are achieved by the same set of \ours configurations found for \texttt{T5-large}.
+Compared to other PEFT techniques, \ours produces better average predictive accuracy and NLE quality.
+We aim for \ours to inspire the community to investigate sparse fine-tuning at different model components.